Guide Price Meaning Explained for Home Buyers

 Do all properties have a guide price?

 Most properties listed for sale will have a guide price, especially in competitive markets.
-However, some properties may be listed with a fixed price or an offer above a certain amount.
+However, some properties may have a fixed price or require an offer above a certain minimum amount.

-For more expert insights and advice, sign up for our newsletter and stay updated on all things property-related.
+For more expert insights and advice on guide price and its meaning, sign up for our newsletter and stay updated on all things property-related.